ptmt/ptmt.github.com/posts/2025/return.md

 And for that I need consistency.

-<blockquote data-collect="quotes" data-author="Practice makes perfect.">Üben macht den Meister.</blockquote>
+<blockquote data-collect="quotes" data-author="Practice makes perfect">Üben macht den Meister</blockquote>

 This is what everyone hear constantly during German classes.
 Of course the devil is in the detail.
 You need **Tight Feedback Loop**, **Deliberate Difficulty (Not Comfort)** and **Reflection + Correction**.
 A similar take is [here on Veritasium](https://www.youtube.com/watch?v=5eW6Eagr9XA&t=21s)

 Having said that, my goal for next year is to write as much as I can — but without using AI to shape the narrative or the structure.

-And when it’s time to share, to step out of my comfort zone.
+And when it’s time to share, to step out of my comfort zone and share.